Hope and despair: Kathy Gannon on 35 years in Afghanistan

 In the meantime, corruption seemed to reach epic proportions, with suitcases of money, often from the CIA, handed off to Washington’s Afghan allies.
 Yet schools were built, roads were reconstructed and a new generation of Afghans, at least in the cities, grew up with freedoms their parents had not known and in many cases looked on with suspicion.

-Then came the shooting that would change my life.
+Then came the shooting in 2014 that would change my life.

 It was two years before I was able to return to work and to Afghanistan.